adobe-type-tools/psautohint/doc/AC.md

 completely horizontal or vertical to be included in the coloring segment list.
-This was specifically included because the serifs of ITCGaramond Ultra have points that are not quite horizontal according to the comment int he program.
-When generating hstem values the threshold is <= 2 for delta y and >= 25 for delta x.
+This was specifically included because the serifs of ITCGaramond Ultra have points that are not quite horizontal according to the comment int the program.
+When generating hstem values the threshold is ≤ 2 for delta y and ≥ 25 for delta x.
 The reverse is true when generating vstem values.

 There are many thresholds used when evaluating stems, pruning, and finding the best values.
-The thresholds used throughout the program are just "best guesses" according to Bill Paxton.
+The thresholds used throughout the program are just “best guesses” according to Bill Paxton.
 There are various comments in the code explaining why some of these thresholds were changed and specifically for which fonts.

-The following characters attempt to have H counter hints added.
+The following glyphs attempt to have H counter hints added.

 > "element", "equivalence", "notelement", "divide"

-in addition to any characters listed in the HCounterChars keyword of the fontinfo file.
+in addition to any glyphs listed in the HCounterChars keyword of the fontinfo file.

-The following characters attempt to have V counter hints added.
+The following glyphs attempt to have V counter hints added.

 > "m", "M", "T", "ellipsis"

-in addition to any characters listed in the VCounterChars keyword of the fontinfo file.
+in addition to any glyphs listed in the VCounterChars keyword of the fontinfo file.

-There used to be a special set of characters that received dotsection hints.
+There used to be a special set of glyphs that received dotsection hints.
 This was to handle hinting on older PS interpreters that could not perform hint replacement.
 This feature has been commented out of the current version of AC.